zeekhoo-okta/generator-okta-oidc-apigee/README.md

 ?
 Your Okta "Org": dev-######.oktapreview.com
 ?
 The CLIENT_ID of the app you created in Okta:
 ?
 The CLIENT_SECRET of the app you created in Okta:
 ?
-Id of the AuthorizationServer you configured to use in Okta (your Developer account comes with a pre-configured "default" AS):
+Id of the AuthorizationServer you configured to use in Okta (your Developer account comes with a pre-configured "default" AS): default
 ```
+*Note: Obtain the CLIENT_ID and CLIENT_SECRET values from the App you registered in Okta from previous steps.
+Your Okta account should have a "default" AuthorizationServer so use that value if you're new to Okta.*

-## <a name="testit">Test the sample
+## <a name="testit">Running the sample

-1. Open a browser and go to this URL:
+1. Open a browser and navigate to the sample "web application":

     `http://myorg-myenv.apigee.net/web`